aerospike/aerospike-client-python/doc/data_mapping.rst

 |:class:`aerospike.GeoJSON`       |`GeoJSON`_              |
 +---------------------------------+------------------------+

+.. note::

+    :ref:`KeyOrderedDict <aerospike.KeyOrderedDict>` is a special case.
+Like :class:`dict`, :class:`~aerospike.KeyOrderedDict` maps to the Aerospike map data type. \
+    However, the map will be sorted in key order before being sent to the server (see :ref:`aerospike_map_order`).

 It is possible to nest these datatypes.
 For example a list may contain a dictionary, or a dictionary may contain a list as a value.

-.. note::

-	Unless a user specified serializer has been provided, all other types will be stored as Python specific bytes.
+Unless a user specified serializer has been provided, all other types will be stored as Python specific bytes. \
 Python specific bytes may not be readable by Aerospike Clients for other languages.

 .. _integer: https://docs.aerospike.com/server/guide/data-types/scalar-data-types#integer
 .. _string: https://docs.aerospike.com/server/guide/data-types/scalar-data-types#string